-From an early age, Andrew was fascinated by light and form and the interaction of the two.
-Andrew spent most of his childhood moving in and out of darkrooms and edit suites.
+Andrew is fascinated by light and form and the interaction of the two.
+Outside of Noosa holidays he spent most of his childhood moving in and out of darkrooms and edit suites.
 His father is a UN Peace Prize winning press photographer and mother a documentary producer.
 His career started quite young as a darkroom printing assistant while studying for his degree.
 After University Andrew worked as a web and print designer which led to being a photographer for News Ltd and its stable of magazines.
 He went on to work with major Celebrities & Australian brands in both Fashion & Advertising.

 “I am deeply bound by a love of light… the way it falls, the way it colours everything, the way it is.
 Mostly I love how I can be a part of it’s journey by capturing it’s illuminated subject and creating an artistic expression that can be felt emotionally.
 We surround ourselves with light at night and are immersed in it giving thanks to the Sun every day.